shreeyasharma1804/notes/misc/Docker.md

 ```

 ### Image ID

+- The sha value of the OCI Image Configuration
+- Uniquely identifies an image

 - The image ID defines an image uniquely.
 - It could be `docker image inspect redis:latest | sha256sum`, because of any of the layers change, the sha value changes.
 It is also different for images for different architectures. os etc